longshorej/tubi-hangout-chrome-extension/README.md

 6) There should be a "Tubi Hangout" banner at the bottom of the screen.
 On the right side of this banner, select "Create Hangout."
 7) Start playing the movie
-8) Copy the URL from the bottom left of the screen to another computer, and visit it.
-Note that playback is reasonably synced (hopefully).
-Also note that pauses on the first computer pause in sync for the entire hangout.
+8) Open the URL from the bottom left of the screen on another browser/computer with the extension installed.
+Playback should be synced to a reasonable degree, as well as play/pause, seek.
+Currently, only the browser that initiated the hangout can control video playback.

 ## Other Ideas